top of page

 Andrew: Bringing People to Jesus

 The four gospel writers do not give many details about Andrew.
 Whenever they do mention him, he brings people to Jesus.
 This habit continues the "fishing for people" theme from when Jesus first called him (Matt.
 4:17–19; Mark 1:15–17).
 When Jesus fed the crowd of five thousand, Andrew pointed out the boy with the fish and loaves of bread (John 6:5–9).
 Later, he introduced some Greek visitors to Jesus during the Passover festival, which helped set the stage for Jesus' crucifixion (John 12:20–22).
-Mark highlights Andrew's introduction of people to Jesus and connects it to Jesus' prediction of the destruction of the Jerusalem temple.
+Mark uniquely includes Andrew among the four disciples who privately questioned Jesus on the Mount of Olives.
 However, the other three gospel writers do not mention Andrew in their Olivet Discourse passages (Matt.
 24:1–25:46; Mark 13:1–37; Luke 21:5–36).
 Just as Andrew helped others grasp Jesus' teaching about the kingdom of heaven through the example of a grain of wheat (John 12:23–24), he also witnessed Jesus explain it with vivid, memorable images (Mark 13:3–8).
 Andrew models for us how to guide others to encounter Christ.

 Bibliography

-Hogue, Wayne A. "Andrew: The Disciple Who Brought People to Jesus."
-Wesley Center for Applied Theology, Northwest Nazarene University. [link].
+Hogue, Wayne A. "Andrew: The Disciple Who Brought People to Jesus."↗ Wesley Center for Applied Theology, Northwest Nazarene University.
+PDF.

 Blue and green cross logo with four segments on a black background.
 Each arm features a different shade, creating a geometric design.